savonet/book/workflow.md

 - `server.timeout`: timeout for read and write operations (30 seconds by default), if nothing happens for this duration the client is disconnected (setting this to a negative value disables timeout).

-#### Commands
+#### A running example

-Some telnet commands are always available, and some operators additionally register their own.
-For instance, consider the following simple radio script:
+In order to illustrate the use of the telnet server we will be considering the following simple script, which implements a simple radio:

 ```{.liquidsoap include="liq/telnet-radio.liq" from=1 to=-1}
 ```

-The radio consists of a request queue named `reqs` with a fallback on a playlist name `main`.
+You can see that we have enabled telnet support and that our radio consists of a request queue named `reqs` with a fallback on a playlist named `main`.

+#### Executing commands

 We can connect to the server using the `telnet` program with

 ```
 telnet localhost 1234